Without a doubt, being interviewed was, honestly, one of the most frustrating & yes, humiliating experiences of my entire life!

 Trying to convince a total stranger that you’re the right person for the job is, without a doubt, quite the daunting task.

-And for me, personally, with over 30 years leadership experience in financial services, back-office operations & customer service, I often found it humbling & humiliating.
+And for me, personally, with over 30 years leadership experience in financial services, back-office operations & customer service, I often found it both humbling & embarrassing.

 Had a few interviews where I felt that I was teaching the interviewer about their own business.
 Or having a counseling session with a junior member of my organization.

-No, I wasn’t trying to be haughty or boastful, but I just knew I had so much to offer them…many things of which they haven’t even heard…and they were the ones “judging me”!
+No, I’m not trying to be haughty or boastful, but I just knew that I had so much to offer them…many things of which they haven’t even heard…and they were the ones “judging me”!

-The big thing for the past 20, 30 years was to ask the candidate situational questions…
+The big thing for the past 20, 30 years (while I was still working in ’13) was to ask the candidate situational questions…

 “Tell me about a time when you felt that you weren’t properly prepared for an assignment…”